JonathanMEdwards/subtext10/doc/language.md

 ```
 A column  can only be replaced with a list of the same length as the table, otherwise it will crash.
 In a tracked tabled (see below) no insertions, deletion, or moves can have happened in the column.

+When a table field is a conditional formula, the corresponding column will skip all items where the formula rejects.

 ### Sorted lists

 Normally, new items are added to the end of a list.
 But a list can be defined as _sorted_, which means the items will be automatically kept in order of increasing value, or _reverse sorted_, which keeps then in order of decreasing value.
 Tables, whose items are records, use lexicographical ordering, where the first column is the most significant.
 Thus